- Code BIOL2202

 - Understand when to apply different experimental approaches in biology and how to use experimental models.

-- Design simple biological experiments to address specific questions
+- Create simple biological experiment designs to address specific questions.

-- Demonstrate practical skills and appropriate analysis and interpretation of qualitative and quantitative data
+- Demonstrate practical skills in analysis and interpretation of qualitative and quantitative data.

-- Describe, apply, and interpret the results of relevant statistical techniques in the context of the analysis of biological measurements
+- Describe, apply, and evaluate the results of relevant statistical techniques in the context of the analysis of biological measurements.

 - Apply the knowledge gained from specific research projects to problem solving in other areas of biology.